Panoptikum-social/blog.panoptikum.social/pages/complaints.md

 ### Howto

 Actually, it's quite easy to complain about panoptikum.social.
-Please send an email with your complaint to our community manager <sonja@informatom.com> and we will try to mitigate the issue as fast as possible.
+Please send an email with your complaint to our community manager <sonja@panoptikum.social> and we will try to mitigate the issue as fast as possible.

 ### Our Guidelines